Hanna-Frances/Functional-Programming-In-Java/Functional Programming in Java.md

 have to be of the same type of the original values.
 There also exists some methods in the Stream interface that behave exactly like the map method, but must return a Stream of a particular type.
 These methods follow the basic naming convention of: mapTo\<DataType\>.
-The functional interface that this method accepts is the Function interface.

 The forEach method takes each element of the Stream and expects you to perform some kind of action with each element, such as a method invocation.
 The return type of this method is void as it is a terminal method.
-The functional interface that this method accepts is the Consumer interface.

-The reduce method takes each element of the stream, cumulatively performing an operation (such as the addition of elements) to reduce it into a single result.
-The Functional Interface this method requires is the BinaryOperator interface.
+The reduce method takes each element of the stream, cumulatively performing an operation we define to reduce it into a single result.
+For example, you may pass a lambda expression to add two elements, returning the result.
+In this case the reduce method would return the sum of all the elements.
+Note: the lambda expression passed must take two elements of the stream as arguments.

 **Method Reference**